jpat-12/TeamAwearnessKit-Esri-Integration/README.md

     a.
 Make sure that the append.py, push.py, or sign-in.py is bring run from inside the conda env
     b.
 To activate the conda env "conda activate arcgis_env"

+# Troubleshooting

+1. Ensure all services are running
+    - `feature-layer-update.service`
+    - `cot-csv.service`
+    - `csv-cot.service`
+    - `csv-download.service`
+    - `csv-kml.service`
+    - `node-red.service`

+2. Ensure Node-RED is running with no errors

+3. ArcGIS - If the Feature layer is not updating do the following
+    - Make sure that the `append.py`, `push.py`, or `sign-in.py` is being run from inside the Conda environment
+    - To activate the Conda environment: `conda activate arcgis_env`